 - Spring Semester, Winter break/Spring (travel enhancement), Spring/Summer (travel enhancement): October 15

 We strongly encourage faculty-directors to conduct an in-person site visit in an effort to better understand how to integrate the culture into the curriculum, to evaluate the site for safety concerns, to make connections and do some logistic and budget planning.
-International Education and Global Programs offers site visit grants.
-Learn about the application process and expectations here.
+The International Education and Global Programs office offers site visit grants.
+For details about the grant application process and expectations for site vists, contact Jenny Sullivan at firstname.lastname@example.org.